-- When an international domain name is not valid according to IDNA2008, dig now tries to convert it according to IDNA2003 rules, or pass it through unchanged, instead of stopping with an error message.
-The idna2 utility can be used to check IDNA syntax.
-[GL #3527] - The DNSSEC signing data included in zone statistics identified keys only by the key ID; this caused confusion when two keys using different algorithms had the same ID.
-Zone statistics now identify keys using the algorithm number, followed by "+", followed by the key ID: for example, 8+54274.
-[GL #3525] - The ability to use PKCS#11 via engine_pkcs11 has been restored, by using only deprecated APIs in OpenSSL 3.0.0.
-BIND 9 needs to be compiled with -DOPENSSL_API_COMPAT=10100 specified in the CFLAGS environment variable at compile time.
-[GL #3578] - Compiling BIND 9 now requires at least libuv version 1.34.0 or higher. libuv should be available on all supported platforms either as a native package or as a backport.
-[GL #3567]
+- When an international domain name is not valid according to IDNA2008, dig will now try to convert it according to IDNA2003 rules, or pass it through unchanged, instead of stopping with an error message.
+You can use the idna2 utility for checking IDNA syntax.
+[GL #3485]. - The DNSSEC signing data included in zone statistics identified keys only by the key ID; this caused confusion when two keys using different algorithms had the same ID.
+Zone statistics now identify keys using the algorithm number, followed by "+", followed by the key ID: for example, "8+54274".
+[GL #3525] - The ability to use pkcs11 via engine\pkcs11 has been restored, by only using deprecated APIs in OpenSSL 3.0.0.
+BIND needs to be compiled with '-DOPENSSL\API\COMPAT=10100' specified in the CFLAGS at compile time.
+[GL !6711] - Compiling BIND 9 now requires at least libuv version 1.34.0 or higher.
+The libuv should be available on all supported platforms either as a native package or as a backport.
+[GL #3567] - Add support for parsing and validating dohpath to SVBC records.
+[GL #3544]

 - An assertion failure was fixed in named that was caused by aborting the statistics channel connection while sending statistics data to the client.
 [GL #3542] - named could incorrectly return non-truncated, glueless referrals for responses whose size was close to the UDP packet size limit.
-This has been fixed.
 [GL #1967] - Changing just the TSIG key names for primaries in catalog zones' member zones was not effective.
-This has been fixed.
 [GL #3557]